-Diversity is always on the radar when it comes to hiring practices, especially for larger companies.
+Diversity is always on the radar regarding hiring practices, especially for larger companies.
 There are three main reasons for this.

 First, hiring for diversity does social good.
-It raises the dialogue about racism and sexism and attempts to solve some of the serious inequalities we still suffer in this country.
+It raises the dialogue about racism and sexism and attempts to solve some of the severe inequalities we still suffer in this country.

 Second, it’s the law.
-While this can be frustrating to some people, there are mandates in place that assure that all companies are hiring for skill and not using personal bias when making hiring decisions.
+While this can be frustrating to some people, some mandates assure that all companies hire for skill and do not use personal bias when hiring decisions.

 Third, and most importantly, it’s good for your business.
-It’s been proven over and over again that diverse workplaces are more innovative, more creative, and get more done.
+It’s been proven repeatedly that diverse workplaces are more innovative, more creative, and get more done.
 A study by McKinsey & Co. showed that:

-If you are struggling to hire millennials, your company’s reputation as a diversity-focused employer matters.
-Millennials value diversity and you should be focusing on the way your company comes across in all your public facing interfaces.
-If the photos on your website are all white males, you are communicating to possible job seekers that your company is homogenous and one note.
-This is also true if your representatives at job fairs or at conventions are all white males.
+If you struggle to hire millennials, your company’s reputation as a diversity-focused employer matter.
+Millennials value diversity, and you should focus on how your company comes across in all your public-facing interfaces.
+If the photos on your website are all white males, you are communicating to possible job seekers that your company is homogenous and on one note.
+This is true if your representatives at job fairs or conventions are all white males.

-Looking for a job is stressful, and it makes people feel quite vulnerable.
-If someone from a minority group sees that your company is mostly white males, they won’t feel comfortable even beginning the process of applying.
+Looking for a job is stressful and makes people feel quite vulnerable.
+If someone from a minority group sees that your company is primarily white males, they won’t feel comfortable even beginning the application process.
 Even before you make contact, you have lost that potentially valuable employee.

 Before you open a job position, check your biases.
 We all have them.
 Don’t be embarrassed or ashamed.
 It’s part of our cognitive processes to build preconceptions about people.
-But, in the workplace, it’s important to be aware of our biases and try to ignore them.
-Because, let’s face it, even with all our preconceived ideas about people, we are surprised all the time when they act differently than we expected.
-Opening up our minds and rejecting our previous biases leads to excellent and diverse hires.
+But, in the workplace, we must be aware of our biases and try to ignore them.
+Because, let’s face it, even with all our preconceived ideas about people, we are surprised when they act differently than we expected.
+Opening our minds and rejecting our previous biases leads to excellent and diverse hires.

 Take the Implicit Association Test.
-Most of the time, we don’t even know that we are biased or prejudiced.
-Knowing the groups that you might have built prejudices against can help you avoid unbalanced hiring.
+Most of the time, we don’t even know we are biased or prejudiced.
+Understanding the groups you might have built prejudices against can help you avoid unbalanced hiring.

-After you have researched your own biases, you might be in a good position to review resumes as they come in and determine whether you want to redact them.
+After you have researched your own biases, you might be in an excellent position to review resumes as they come in and determine whether you want to redact them.

 What does this mean?
-If you work with a hiring team, take the resume and black out the parts that would give away the race, gender, sexual orientation or religion of the candidate.
-If the name of the candidate implies that they are African American or Muslim or female, this may be a bias that people within your hiring team have.
-Leave only the information that relates to experience, and you may be surprised at the results.
-The statistics on hiring are surprising, finding that identical resumes, with only different names, get much different results from recruiters and hiring managers.
+If you work with a hiring team, take the resume and black out the parts that would give away the candidate’s race, gender, sexual orientation, or religion.
+If the candidate’s name implies that they are African American, Muslim, or female, this may be a bias that people within your hiring team have.
+Leave only the information related to experience; you may be surprised at the results.
+The statistics on hiring are surprising, finding that identical resumes, with only different names, get many other effects from recruiters and hiring managers.

-While hiring for diversity has been perceived as just added work load for those who are in charge of hiring, it’s important work.
-Just as you would put extra time into a background check or looking into references, put this time into hiring the right way.
-Society and your bottom line will thank you.
+While hiring for diversity has been perceived as just an added workload for those in charge of hiring, it’s essential to work.
+Just as you would put extra time into a background check or looking into references, this time into hiring the right way, society and your bottom line will thank you.